 On the other hand, if two neutrinos of identical texture collide, there is virtually no affinity.
 This means that collisions between equally charged neutrinos are different from collisions of differently charged neutrinos.
 From this, we can make the following claim based on observation:

 Neutrinos of opposite charge collide in such a way that they have a tendency to leave the field, while neutrinos of identical charge collide in such a way that they have a tendency to stay in the field.

 Surfaces of opposite charge attract each other, and surfaces of same charge repel each other, because neutrinos in the aether tend to vacate the field when differently charged, and accumulate when equally charged.

 A consequence of this is that there must be electric pressure inside electrons and protons.
 The walls inside electrons are predominantly negatively charged, and the walls inside protons are predominantly positively charged.
 In both cases we have a situation in which neutrinos will tend to stay inside.
 This makes electrons and protons more like inflated balls than saggy balloons.
-It makes them bouncy, as required for the bouncing electron hypothesis to work.
+It makes them bouncy, as required for the bouncing electron hypothesis.

 On a final note, the relationship between the aether and what we call space should not be forgotten.
 Space is a void filled with aether.
 When we manipulate the aether, we are in fact manipulating space itself.

 Coulomb’s law as availability, probability and geometry

 Let us now consider Coulomb’s law to see if we can arrive at this ourselves by simply applying what we have discussed so far.